-Specially-trained Botanical Guardians volunteers work with GPCA scientists to locate populations of these rare plants, assess their sites and collect seeds for propagation at GPCA botanical gardens.
+Specially trained Botanical Guardian volunteers work with GPCA scientists to locate populations of rare plants, assess their habitats, and collect seeds for propagation at GPCA member institutions.
 Without the cooperation of all these different groups and individuals, the work the GPCA does would not be possible.

 Georgia is the largest state east of the Mississippi and one of the most diverse when it comes to plant species – nearly 4,000 native plant species grow in our forests, grasslands, beaches and floodplains.
 Sadly, almost 20 percent of our plants are rare, threatened or endangered.
 That’s a lot of plants for our state’s professional botanists to keep up with.
 Recognizing the need for a greater focus on rare plants, the State Botanical Garden created the Botanical Guardians in 1999.
 Since then, Guardians – trained and dedicated volunteers – have assisted conservation professionals in the day-to-day work of caring for rare plant populations across the state of Georgia.

 Botanical Guardians receive special training in plant monitoring and in habitat restoration techniques.
 Many are graduates of the State Botanical Garden’s Certificate in Native Plants program.
 These volunteers donate an average of 850 hours of field work annually, removing invasive species, monitoring fruit and flower sets, assisting with prescribed fire, and watching for emerging threats to Georgia’s endangered species.
 In addition to their field efforts, they work with local landowners for protection of rare plants on their property and raise support for plant conservation in their communities.
 Their efforts are an essential component of the garden’s conservation work.